mozilla/addon-sdk/doc/module-source/sdk/context-menu.md

 Context menu items are displayed in the order created or in the case of sub menus the order added to the sub menu.
 Menu items for each add-on will be grouped together automatically.
-If the total number of menu items in the main context menu from all add-ons exceeds a certain number (normally 10) all of the menu items will instead appear in an overflow menu to avoid making the context menu too large.
+If the total number of menu items in the main context menu from all add-ons exceeds a certain number (normally 10 but configurable with the `extensions.addon-sdk.context-menu.overflowThreshold` preference) all of the menu items will instead appear in an overflow menu to avoid making the context menu too large.

 Note that *context menu items are only displayed when the page has finished loading*.
 While the page is still loading, or if you cancel load, context menu items